NifeKKeen/QuizIt/README.md

 # QuizIt
-Quiz game with official and community questions.
+Quiz game with official and community made questions.